 We have new or already-rebuilt replacement C6 IDI VRV’s (Vacuum Regulator Valves) for sale.
 Also, we can rebuild your existing VRV if it is not working or broken.

 Since the IDI C6 VRV (Vacuum Regulator Valve) was discontinued years ago, they are becoming scarcer and scarcer.
-I’ve been working on developing a new IDI-Online VRV based on the old design for the 6.9 and 7.3 IDI, but with a few enhancements to make the part simpler and easier to maintain.
+We have manufactured a new IDI-Online VRV based on the old design for the 6.9 and 7.3 IDI, but with a few enhancements to make the part simpler and easier to maintain.
 Please click the option below:

 (Ford Part Nos.
 F0TP-7B200-AA, F0TP-7B200-A, E5TP-7B200-AA, E5TA-7B200-A, E7TA-7B200-AA, E7TA-7B200-AB, E7TA-7B200-AC, E8TP-7B200-AA, FOTP-AA or International Part No. 1801361c7)

 WAIT LIST NOTIFICATION: I have contacted everyone on the waiting list, so if you signed up and still haven’t heard from me, please check your spam folder or contact me asap.
 I’ll be sure to get you settled as quickly as possible.

 If you are new to my services, please be patient.
 This is not my day job.
 I work on the new assemblies in my spare time.
 I prioritize rebuilding project above all else, but new VRV’s are a side project.

 The older VRV is plastic and eventually breaks down.
 Since there are no replacement parts for sale, this leaves the IDI owner with a tough decision: either replace the transmission with the inferior E4OD or scrap the vehicle.
 My goal is provide a new VRV that takes the place of the older part.